AdobeDocs/marketo.en/help/marketo/product-docs/target-account-management/setup-tam/getting-started-with-tam.md

 **Step Two: Set [Permissions](/help/marketo/product-docs/target-account-management/setup-tam/permissions.md)** - Assign specific aspects of TAM to certain users, or simply grant full TAM access.

-**Step Three: Configure your [Account Score](/help/marketo/product-docs/target-account-management/setup-tam/account-score.md)** - Account Scoring is one of the key elements in Target Account Management.
+**Step Three: Configure your [Account Score](/help/marketo/product-docs/target-account-management/setup-tam/account-score.md)** - Account Scoring is one of the key elements in [!UICONTROL Target Account Management].
 It helps you determine the level of engagement of each account.

 **Step Four: [Create a Custom Field for CRM Discovery](/help/marketo/product-docs/target-account-management/setup-tam/create-a-custom-field-for-crm-discovery.md)** - Map an existing CRM Account field to a new Named Account custom field (if you don't use a CRM, skip this step).